sjchen0/genpolicy/README.md

 ```
 ## Pretrained Diffusion Language Model

-We make use of RADD, a pretrained DLM trained for 400k steps with different loss functions, are available on Hugging Face:
+We make use of RADD, a pretrained DLM trained with OpenWebText for 400k steps.
+It has multiple versions trained with different loss functions, available on Hugging Face:
 |Model|Loss function|Total model size|
 |:---:|:---:|:---:|
 |[radd-lambda-dce](https://huggingface.co/JingyangOu/radd-lambda-dce)|$\lambda$-DCE|162M|